 10. Neem for Vaginal Itching

-Neem has been traditionally used by Ayurveda for treating skin conditions like eczema and also infections including vaginal infections.
-Neem, also called Indian Lilac or Margosa, has strong anti-bacterial and anti-fungal properties.
+Neem has been traditionally used in Ayurveda for treating skin conditions like eczema and also infections including vaginal infections.
+Neem, also called Indian Lilac or Margosa, has strong antibacterial and anti-fungal properties.
 Use it to treat your vaginal itching and irritation.